 Here’s what she needs to do to take it to the next level:

 Become a “master of efficiency” – since I know what I’m making for dinner every night, prep can start as early as I like – often first thing in the morning.
-Even if I only have five free minutes I’ll take on at least one task that will get me closer to the finish line.
+Even if I only have five free minutes I’ll take on at least one task that will get me closer to the finish line (for example, washing the salad greens and keeping them wrapped in a paper towel in the fridge).
 You won’t believe how a few minutes here and there really add up.
 On days when I’m flying into the house to get dinner underway (sometimes with my coat still on!), I am so grateful to the “early-in-the-day” me that gave the “oh-my-god-it’s 5 o’clock!” me a running start.

 Double up – I will often plan two meals during the week that have similar ingredients, so that I can take care of prep for both.
 For example, I may dice a couple of carrots for a soup on Monday and grate what I need for a slaw a few days later.